Exiv2/exiv2/git_guidelines.md

 patches for these.

-Bugfixes for crashes, memory corruptions, overflows and other potentially dangerous bugs **must** be backported.
+Bugfixes for crashes, memory corruptions, overflows and other potentially dangerous bugs **MUST** be backported.
 The same applies to bugfixes for issues that got a CVE assigned.